Code-Institute-Submissions/Mustafanaji0413-rock-paper-scissors-lizard-spock_JanResub/README.md

 ### Content
 - The code to show the whole number instead of decimal numbers was taken from the Love Maths project.

+- The innovation and some of the code has been been inspired from <a href="https://www.youtube.com/watch?v=jaVNP3nIAv0">WHATSDEV</a>

 ### Media
 - The images for the 3d rendered hands were taken from <a href="https://www.flaticon.com/">FlatIcon</a>